thulab/IginX/README.md

 ## What is IginX?

-[IginX](https://github.com/thulab/IginX) (Intelligent/IoTDB Engine X) is an open-source clustering system for multi-dimensional scaling of standalone time series databases through generalized sharding.
-It is emerged and evolved from the middleware system [IKR](https://github.com/thulab/iotdb-kairosdb), already deployed in real applications.
+[IginX](https://github.com/thulab/IginX) (Intelligent/IoT Engine X) is an open-source clustering system for multi-dimensional scaling of standalone time series databases through generalized sharding.
+It is already deployed in real applications such as train monitoring and intelligent factories.

 IginX features in the following aspects: